alphagov-mirror/code-of-conduct/README.md

 Contributors to repositories hosted in `alphagov` are expected to follow the Contributor Covenant Code of
-Conduct as well as the Civil Service Code
+Conduct, and those working within Government are also expected to follow the Civil Service Code

 ## Civil Service Code